Some results on Ricci-Bourguignon solitons and almost solitons: Introduction

 Some characterization results for compact Ricci and Ricci almost solitons were obtained in \cite{barros2} and \cite{barros1} respectively.
 The goal of the present paper is to generalize the results obtained in those papers to RB and RB almost solitons.
 More precisely, in \cref{proofs} we prove the following theorems.

-\begin{thm} Let $(M^n,g,X,\lambda, \rho)$ be a RB soliton with $n\geq 3$ and suppose that the vector field $X$ is a conformal vector field. \begin{enumerate} \item If $M$ is compact then $X$ is a Killing vector field and hence $(M^n,g,X,\lambda, \rho)$ is a trivial RB soliton. \item If $M$ is non-compact, complete and gradient RB soliton then either $X$ is a Killing vector field or $(M^n,g,X,\lambda, \rho)$ is isometric to the Euclidean space. \end{enumerate} \end{thm}
+\begin{thm} Let $(M^n,g,X,\lambda, \rho)$, $n\geq 3$, be a RB soliton and suppose that the vector field $X$ is a conformal vector field. \begin{enumerate} \item If $M$ is compact, then $X$ is a Killing vector field and hence $(M^n,g,X,\lambda, \rho)$ is a trivial RB soliton. \item There is no nontrivial, complete noncompact RB soliton $(M^n, g, X, \lambda, \rho)$ with conformal vector field $X$. \end{enumerate} \end{thm}

 This generalizes Theorem 3 in \cite{barros2} and characterizes compact RB solitons when $X$ is a conformal vector field.
 The following corollary gives a lower bound for the first eigenvalue of the Laplacian on a compact RB soliton when $X$ is a conformal vector field and generalizes Theorem 4 in \cite{barros2}.